digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

 Do not run Canton nodes with an in-memory storage or with an H2 storage in production or during performance tests.
 You may observe very good performance in the beginning, but performance can degrade substantially once the data stores fill up.

-Measure memory usage, CPU usage and disk throughput and improve your hardware as needed.
+Measure memory usage, CPU usage, and disk throughput and improve your hardware as needed.
 For simplicity, it makes sense to start on a single machine.
 Once the resources of a machine are becoming a bottleneck, distribute your nodes and databases to different machines.